-In the event of a weather emergency which might affect class schedules, the College of Pharmacy will follow the guidelines as provided by the University of South Carolina.
+In the event of an inclement weather situation which might affect P1, P2,or P3 didactic class/lab schedules on the Columbia campus, the College of Pharmacy will follow the guidelines as provided by the University of South Carolina.

-Students should access the UofSC website at www.sc.edu to determine if there has been an official announcement that classes have been cancelled or delayed.
-College of Pharmacy students may receive severe weather alerts from the universityand should follow the guidelines of the university regarding cancellation or delay of classes.
+Students should access the USC website at www.sc.edu to determine if there has been an official announcement that classes/labs have been cancelled or delayed.
+College of Pharmacy students may receive severe weather alerts from the university and should follow the guidelines of the university regarding cancellation or delay of classes.

-The Greenville Campus Clinical Associate Dean or designee will notify students on the Greenville campus about any changes in class schedules due to inclement weather.
-Students should check the College of Pharmacy website for additional information.
+The Greenville Campus Director of Pharmacy Education will notify students via email and through additional communication mechanisms specific to Greenville Campus students about any changes in class schedules due to inclement weather.

 Temporary Student Attendance at an Alternate Campus

 Greenville campus students may attend classes on the Columbia campus for an individual day at a time as needs may arise of which the student will be present on the Columbia campus for an extracurricular or co-curricular event that day.
 Individual day attendance in these situations does not require a written or pre-approval from the Associate Dean for Student Affairs and Diversity.
-However, the affected student is responsible for communicating with the course coordinators on both campuses for the day in advance to determine any complications of this temporary attendance (i.e. in cases of exams or group presentations).
+In cases where an exam is scheduled or group project presentation or other assessment is occurring, the student desiring to be present on the Columbia campus for the day is responsible for obtaining advance approval from both the Greenville campus Director of Pharmacy Education and affected Columbia campus course coordinator prior to traveling to the Columbia campus.

 Distance Education Policy